deveworld/ponderTTT/PROJECT_STATUS.md

 # PonderTTT Project Status

-**Phase**: Phase 1 - Foundation Complete ✅
+**Phase**: Phase 1 - Foundation Complete ✅, Phase 2 - Blocked ⏸️
-**Status**: Ready for Experimentation
+**Status**: Pipeline Validated on CPU, Ready for GPU & Real Data

+**Last Updated**: 2025-11-16

 ## Overview

 PonderTTT is a complete implementation of an adaptive test-time training framework using reinforcement learning for code generation.
-The project implements all components described in PLAN.md v2.0 and is ready for the Week 3-4 GO/NO-GO checkpoint.
+All core components have been implemented and validated on CPU with synthetic data.
+The project is now ready for GPU training with real code data.

 ## Implementation Complete ✅